April 26, 2017

 Single Moms: Superheroes Without Capes

 Kim’s days weren’t always sunny.
 She experienced what it was like being a single mother bringing up young children.
-If in previous years, different matters motivated her, circumstances forced the change: “Providing for my family was my driving force.”
+If in previous years, purely artistic matters had motivated her, circumstances forced a change toward the practical: “Providing for my family was my driving force.”
 She reasoned that if she were her own boss, she would be able to spend quality time with her children while they were growing up.
 So she set up her own business.